Ar-Gas/Ar-Gas/README.md

 <!--
 **Ar-Gas/Ar-Gas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 - 🌱 I’m a junior software engineering student (2022-2026) in Taiyuan University of Technology.
-- 👯 I’m working on computer programming compertation and C++ server and kernel development, interested in Rust.
+- 👯 I’m working on computer programming compertation and server development and kernel development, interested in C++、 Rust.
 - 🤔 I am also looking for help from like-minded friends.
 - 📫 How to reach me: email me :2934060590@qq.com
 - ⚡ I won a bronze medal 🥉 in the ICPC (ACM) Invitational tournament.